BruceChanJianLe/HackerRankSolution/README.md

-# Hacker Rank Python3 Solutions
+# Hacker Rank Solutions

 ### Others

-¡­or create a new repository on the command line
+or create a new repository on the command line

 echo "# HackerRankSolution" >> README.md